- About Overview

 Associate Dean Wandres is the director of pharmaceutical services for the UCSF Medical Center.
 He works closely with the dean and with the chair of the Department of Clinical Pharmacy.
 Together they ensure that the pharmacy enterprise of the medical center and the pharmacy research, patient care, and education aims of the School are leading, mutually supportive, and that they ultimately benefit patients.

 Associate Dean Levings directs the Office of Planning and Communications and oversees School-level communications.
 She is responsible for positioning the School for maximum internal and external visibility among target audiences, developing plans to increase visibility and measure success, managing strategic planning and reporting, and supporting and advising the dean on special projects.
 She is also the dean's liaison on advancement-related matters, including development and university relations.

 In addition to developing his own research, Associate Dean Sali advises the dean and School leaders on research issues and opportunities and represents the School to top campus research decision makers and on research-related campus committees.

 Associate dean of student affairs

-Associate Dean Watchmaker oversees the Office of Student and Curricular Affairs and develops and administers programs for the doctor of pharmacy (PharmD) degree program related to student wellbeing and success, academic advising for students entering the program in 2018 and beyond, career and professional development, student recruitment, and admissions.
+Associate Dean Watchmaker oversees the Office of Student and Curricular Affairs and develops and administers programs for the doctor of pharmacy (PharmD) degree program related to student wellbeing and success, academic advising, career and professional development, student recruitment, and admissions.
 She provides advice and leadership to the School on matters related to its pharmacy students and works in conjunction with faculty members, students, and campus units to develop services and programs responsive to student needs.